agneya23/Face-Mask-Segmentation/README.md

 # Face Mask Segmentation

-This is a CNN Model which performs the task of Image Segmentation on a dataset containing images of people wearing Covid-19 Face Masks and their corresponding ground truth Segmentation Masks.
-The model is a UNet Encoder-Decoder Model.
-The dataset was obtained from Kaggle.
+Segmentation is performed on a Face Mask Dataset.
+The segmentation masks highlight the location of a face mask on a person's face.
+Aim is to highlight the Face Masks on the test images.
+Face Detection is first performed using HaarCascades in OpenCV post which the DeepLabV3_resnet50 pre-trained segmentation model is fine-tuned on the pre-processed training set and evaluated on the extracted test set.
+The dataset was obtained from Kaggle: https://www.kaggle.com/datasets/perke986/face-mask-segmentation-dataset